rcazzara/seldovia/_people/Elxnit_Nick_Grienoff.md

 Christmas and was known for his fish head soup.

 "Nick loved life and the outdoors, with never an unkind word or complaint.
-This and his lively opinions about modern life vs. the 'old ways,' earned him many dear friends and admirers.
+This and his lively opinions about modern life vs.Â the 'old ways,' earned him many dear friends and admirers.
 Nick's unfailing memory and his willingness to share his experiences ensured that the tales of old Seldovia will live on," his family said.
 "As a respected